Local Housing Strategy

 The Housing (Scotland) Act 2001, places a legal duty on every local authority to produce a Local Housing Strategy (LHS).
 The aim of the LHS is to make sure there is enough housing, of the right size and type, of good quality and in the right places, to meet the needs of local people.

-You can read our Local Housing Strategy below.
+We will be working on development of a new Local Housing Strategy 2018-2023 throughout 2018.
+Until then, you can read our current Local Housing Strategy below.
 We have published 2 versions.
 The Short Document is intended for the general public.
 The Full Document is intended for Housing Professionals and other stakeholders:

 - LHS 2013-2018 (Short Document) (PDF) (27 pages, 260KB)

 - LHS 2013-2018 (Full Document) (PDF) (91 pages, 717KB).